Cognigy/Documentation/docs/en/docs/live-agent/reports.md

 </figure>

-The below window opens up with Overview of the Reports.
+The below window opens up with an Overview of the Reports.

 <figure>
 <img src="{{config.site_url}}assets/img/LA-reports-home.png" width="100%" alt="Live Agent Reports Home Screen" />
   <figcaption>Reports</figcaption>
 </figure>

-Report can be generated for various durations.
-This can be done by selecting the time period in the drop-down list as shown below.
-By default, it is for last 7 days.
+The report can be generated for various durations.
+This can be done by selecting the time period in the drop-down list, as shown below.
+By default, it is for the last seven days.

 <figure>
 <img src="{{config.site_url}}assets/img/LA-reports-time-period.png" width="100%" alt="Report Duration selection drop down" />